Hiring the right restaurant broker can be one of the smartest decisions you make.

 An experienced and qualified restaurant broker only works on an exclusive basis.
 An exclusive agreement states the broker will work on your behalf and you agree to only work with the agent for a specific period of time.

-This insures you receive the attention needed and the broker has assurance he will be compensated for his time if you complete a transaction.
+You receive the attention needed and the broker has assurance he will be compensated for his time if you complete a transaction.

 Problem with Commissions